scorcuera/intro-dom/README.md

 ### Exercise One

-Try to access to access to the title element by using the DOM methods.
+Try to access to the title element by using the DOM methods.
-You can try to get it by using its tag name, its class name and its id.
+You can try to get it by using its tag name, its class name or its id.
 Then, try to get its text content only.

 ### Exercise Two